Mark-Assessment/p-purohit-my-portfolio-m1-2/README.md

 The main issues I am encountering are as follows:

-*GitHub Profile Visibility:* My online tutors are unable to view my GitHub profile and the project repository, which is essential for them to review my work.
+**GitHub Profile Visibility**: My online tutors are unable to view my GitHub profile and the project repository, which is essential for them to review my work.

-*GitPod Accessibility:* There seem to be issues with GitPod that are preventing my project from being accessed and reviewed online.
+**GitPod Accessibility**: There seem to be issues with GitPod that are preventing my project from being accessed and reviewed online.

 Given that I have already invested a considerable amount of time and effort into resolving these issues without success, I kindly request your immediate assistance in addressing and resolving these problems.
 It is crucial for me to submit my project promptly and continue with the coursework as scheduled.